GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 - [Additional Resources](#additional-resources)

 ## How Does This Work?
-Today, Microsoft distributes hundreds of root CA certificates, including COMMON.
-Microsoft does this through a mechanism called a  _Certificate Trust List (CTL)_.
-There are two distributed CTL's that tell Windows servers, workstations, and devices which roots are trusted (*authrootstl.cab*) and which are untrusted (*disallowedcertstl.cab*).
-Essentially, the Trusted CTL adds certificates into the Microsoft Trusted Root CA directory and the Untrusted CTL removes certificates.
-In Windows 10 and above, they include additonal capabilities to process fine-grained, date-based policies (e.g. the operating system will stop trusting certain capabilities such as code signing or server authentication after a specific date).
-Currently, COMMON is distributed in the Trusted CTL.
+Today, Microsoft distributes hundreds of root CA certificates, including COMMON, through its _Trusted Certificate Trust List (CTL)_.
+Microsoft's distributes two CTLs that tell Windows workstations and devices which roots are trusted and which are untrusted.
+The _Trusted CTL_ (*authrootstl.cab*) adds certificates to the Microsoft Trusted Root CA directory, and the _Untrusted CTL_ (*disallowedcertstl.cab*) removes certificates.
+For Windows 10 and above only, Microsoft may also include date-based, CTL entries (for example, to stop trusting code-signing or server authentication certificates issued after a specific date).

-Microsoft distributes each CTL to the following Windows Operating System (OS) versions and Windows Server editions.
+Microsoft distributes its Trusted and Untrusted CTLs to the following Windows Operating System versions and Windows Server editions:

 | **Operating System** | **Server Version and Release** |
 | :-------- | :------------------------------- |